XPeng P7. Source: Flickr

 That said, the operating margin shown in the chart measures primarily the operating strength of the respective EV companies.

-Of all EV companies, Tesla seems like the only EV maker which reported positive operating margins in most fiscal quarters.
+Of all the EV companies presented, Tesla seems like the only EV maker reporting positive operating margins in all fiscal quarters.

-As of fiscal 4Q 2021, Tesla’s operating margin reached a massive 12% on a TTM basis, the highest among all EV companies.
+As of fiscal 1Q 2023, Tesla’s operating margin reached 15% on a TTM basis, the best among all EV companies in comparison.

 Net Profit Margin